 This news follows a July app data breach that allowed criminals to rack up $510,000 in fraudulent charges to the apps of 900 Japanese 7-Eleven customers.
 That breach was caused by a poorly-designed login screen that allowed hackers to request password reset links to email addresses not associated with the account.
 7-Eleven has promised to compensate all customers for lost funds.

 While these hacks occurred in Australia and Japan, and there’s currently no word of U.S. customers being affected, other app hacks have occurred in the United States.
-One of the most recent data breaches exposed the personal information of about 4.9 million DoorDash consumers, merchants, and drivers.
-Uber also has been dealing with the fallout of a data breach that exposed 57 million files containing customer and driver personal data.
+One of the most recent data breaches exposed the information of 4.9 million DoorDash consumers, merchants, and drivers.
+Also, the Uber data breach that exposed 57 million files containing customer and driver personal data.

 These app hacks demonstrate the risks involved with entrusting your personal data with a third party.
 To protect yourself from data breaches, it pays to follow these best practices: